Michael Jackson Items Removed From Exhibits At The Indianapolis Children’s Museum

 Since the scathing documentary Leaving Neverland aired, statues of Michael Jackson and memorabilia from his life have been removed from many places of public viewing across the nation.
 The documentary was aired by HBO and follows the story of two men, Wade Robson and James ‘Jimmy’ Safechuck.
 These men claim they were groomed and sexually abused by Michael Jackson when they were children.

-Now in their 30s, they want to open the world’s eyes to the real identity of the ‘King of Pop’.
+Now in their 30s, they want to open the world’s eyes to the real identity of the “King of Pop.”
 While Jackson’s family has denied all of these accusations, Jackson’s reputation has certainly been altered in the eyes of many.
 Not wanting to be involved with the controversy, the Indianapolis Children’s Museum has removed some of their Michael Jackson memorabilia, according to Fox News.

-Jackson was originally from Gary, Indiana and was featured in two separate exhibits at the Indianapolis museum.
-A fedora and glove once owned by the singer as well as a poster of him were all removed from pubic display in wake of the new allegations against Jackson.
+Jackson was originally from Gary, Indiana, and was featured in two separate exhibits at the Indianapolis museum.
+A fedora and glove once owned by the singer, as well as a poster of him were all removed from pubic display in wake of the new allegations against Jackson.

 Michael Jackson items removed by Indianapolis children's museum https://t.co/BpsJOliscz pic.twitter.com/VifqxnqJSG